JamesMorrow1024/NoahAI/README.md

     "fee": predicted_fee
 }
 ```
 The predicted_fee is the predicted fee for the given node and operational overheads.

 To start the server, run the following command:
 python main.py listen

+## **Future updates**

+1. Data clustering for tiered fee detection
+2. Training the model using all block information rather than 1 month of history.
+3. Crafting more features increase the accuracy of the model.